Taviefe

 Taviefe is a town in the Volta Region of Ghana, approximately 15minutes east of Ho, the regional capital.
-It comprises eight major sub-towns: Dzafe, Tsetse, Aviefe -Avedome, Avenya, Dzefe, Sreme and Deme.
+It comprises eight major sub-towns: Dzafe, Tsetse, Aviefe, Avedome, Avenya, Dzefe, Sreme and Deme.
 The primary occupation of the residents is agriculture, leveraging the town's fertile land and natural water sources.
 Aviefe, situated on a hill, is colloquially known as "Ohio" due to its elevated location.
-Aviefe is also renowned for popularizing "borbor" a traditional dance.
+Aviefe is also renowned for popularizing "borborbor" a traditional dance.
 Taviefe is home to Taviefe Secondary School, a second-cycle institution.